vyshnavkr/shortnotes/SERIALIZATION.md

   (NOTE: use try/catch)

 #### what if object contains ref var?
-  automatic serialization & deserialization happens  <br>
+  automatic serialization & deserialization happens,  <br>
   just put 'implements serializable' for every nested class

 #### what if referred object's source code isn't available(ie,you can't put 'implements Serializable on that referred object')?